adamplankey/discordkick/README.md

 # discordkick

-disconnects someone from discord if they join the voice channel on there mobile device
+Overview

+This is a simple Discord bot that kicks specified users from voice channels when they join using a mobile device.
+The bot uses the Discord.js library to interact with the Discord API.